freevo/kaa-base/doc/async/inprogress.rst

-As seen in the above snippet, with coroutines, InProgress objects are used implicitly, where they function as a mechanism for message passing between asynchronous tasks and the coroutine machinery built into the notifier.
+As seen in the above snippet, with coroutines, InProgress objects are used implicitly, where they function as a mechanism for message passing between asynchronous tasks and the coroutine machinery built into the :ref:`notifier
+<notifier>`.

 If an InProgress finishes with an exception (in which case the :attr:`~kaa.InProgress.failed` property is True) but it is not handled